 Operating segments are defined as components of an enterprise about which separate discrete information is available for evaluation by the chief operating decision maker, or decision-making group, in deciding how to allocate resources and in assessing performance.
 The Company views its operations and manages its business in one operating segment, which is the business of developing and commercializing proprietary therapeutics.
-All the assets and operations of the Company are located in the U.S.
+All the assets and operations of the Company's sole operating segment are located in the United States of America.